gilesjb/jam/README.md

 [current]     buildPath
 COMPLETED in 365ms
 ```
-Which builds the file `build/example.jar`.
+This builds the file `build/example.jar`.

 Jam *memoizes* method calls and caches their return values.
 Notice that the second call to `buildPath()` is labeled as `[current]`.
 This means the method had already been executed,
 so Jam used the cached value rather than executing it again.

-When execution completes, Jam's saves the cache to disk,
+Jam persists its cache between runs,
 as we can see if we run the build again:

 ```console